Dobrzyń Land: History

-The region became part of the emerging Polish state under duke Mieszko I of Poland (960–992).
+The region became part of the emerging Polish state under Duke Mieszko I of Poland (960–992).
 Upon the death of his descendant Duke Bolesław III Wrymouth in 1138, it was allocated to the newly established Duchy of Masovia, a provincial duchy of Poland.
-In his Prussian Crusade, Duke Konrad I of Masovia in 1228 established the Order of Dobrzyń of German knights (fratribus militiae Christi in Prussia), whom he vested with the Dobrzyń estates.
-Soon after however, this order was absorbed by the Teutonic Knights, who had established the Order's State in the adjacent Chełmno Land.
-During the whole second half of 13th century it belonged to Kuyavian Piasts, the new branch of Mazovian dynasty.
-Finally, along with their other states, it became a part of reunited Kingdom of Poland.
+In his Prussian Crusade, Duke Konrad I of Masovia, in 1228, established the Order of Dobrzyń of German knights (fratribus militiae Christi in Prussia), whom he vested with the Dobrzyń estates.
+Soon after, however, this order was absorbed by the Teutonic Knights, who had established the Order's State in the adjacent Chełmno Land (Prussian land).
+During the whole second half of the 13th century it belonged to the Kuyavian Piasts, the new branch of the Mazovian dynasty.
+Finally, along with their other states, it became part of the reunited Kingdom of Poland.

-During the Polish–Teutonic War of 1326–1332, the forces of the Order's State occupied Dobrzyń Land, which however was relinquished to the Kingdom of Poland in the 1343 Treaty of Kalisz.
-The Knights temporarily regained control in the Polish–Lithuanian–Teutonic War of 1409–1411, but after their defeat at the Battle of Grunwald had to return it again according to the Peace of Thorn.
+During the Polish–Teutonic War of 1326–1332, the forces of the Order's State occupied Dobrzyń Land, which, however, was relinquished to the Kingdom of Poland in the 1343 Treaty of Kalisz.
+The knights temporarily regained control in the Polish–Lithuanian–Teutonic War of 1409–1411, but after their defeat at the Battle of Grunwald they had to return it again according to the Peace of Thorn.
 It was incorporated into the Inowrocław Voivodeship of the Greater Poland Province of the Polish Crown and the Polish–Lithuanian Commonwealth.
-Nevertheless, it has been still in the Mazovian Diocese of Płock (and not in the Greater Polish Diocese of Włocławek).
+Nevertheless, it remained in the Mazovian Diocese of Płock and not in the Greater Polish Diocese of Włocławek.

-Dobrzyń Land was annexed by Prussia during the Second Partition in 1793, and included within the newly formed province of South Prussia.
-It was administered with New East Prussia from 1795 onwards, until in 1807 it became part of the Napoleonic Duchy of Warsaw according to the Treaties of Tilsit.
-In 1815 however, following the duchy's dissolution, it was attached to so-called Congress Poland under the Russian Empire.
-After World War I, in 1918, Dobrzyń Land passed to the re-established independent Second Polish Republic.
+Dobrzyń Land was annexed by Prussia during the Second Partition in 1793 and included within the newly formed province of South Prussia.
+It was administered with New East Prussia from 1795 onwards until, in 1807, it became part of the Napoleonic Duchy of Warsaw according to the Treaties of Tilsit.
+In 1815, however, following the duchy's dissolution, it was attached to so-called Congress Poland under the Russian Empire.
+After World War I, in 1918, Dobrzyń Land passed to the re-established, independent Second Polish Republic.
 In 1920, Poland repulsed a Soviet invasion of the region.

-Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Nazi Germany.
-During the occupation, the Polish population was subjected to various crimes, such as mass arrests, imprisonment, slave labor, kidnapping of children, deportations to Nazi concentration camps and extermination, incl. the Intelligenzaktion.
-Major sites of massacres of Poles in the region included Skrwilno, Rusinowo, Karnkowo and Rypin.
+Following the joint German–Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Nazi Germany.
+During the occupation, the Polish population was subjected to various crimes, such as mass arrests, imprisonment, slave labor, kidnapping of children, deportations to Nazi concentration camps, and extermination, including the Intelligenzaktion.
+Major sites of massacres of Poles in the region included Skrwilno, Rusinowo, Karnkowo, and Rypin.
 In 1945, the German occupation ended and the region was restored to Poland.